planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 In the View Name field, enter cities_within.

-For the SQL statement, enter SELECT c.name, c.geom FROM cities AS c INNER JOIN (SELECT geom FROM rivers WHERE name = '%param1%') AS r ON st_dwithin(c.geom, r.geom, %param2%).
+For the SQL statement, enter SELECT c.name, c.pop_min, c.geom FROM cities AS c INNER JOIN (SELECT geom FROM countries WHERE name = '%param1%') AS r ON st_dwithin(c.geom, r.geom, %param2%)

 Click Guess parameters from SQL.
 Two fields, param1 and param2 should appear.
-In the Default value box, enter Seine and 1, respectively.
+In the Default value box, enter Germany and 0, respectively.

 Check the box for Guess geometry type and srid and click the Refresh link.